olebole/irafdoc/doc/iids.batchred.rst

   </p>
   <p>
   The following inhibits the STANDARD and SENSFUNC tasks which must have been run previously.
-This is equivalent to the IPPS <tt>"autoreduce"</tt>:
+This is equivalent to the IPPS <span style="font-family: monospace;">"autoreduce"</span>:
   </p>
   <p>
   	cl&gt; batchred standard- sensfunc-